kiryanov/yuriigantt/README.md

 ![alt text](docs/img/raw.png "Rendered")
 ![alt text](docs/img/rendered.png "Rendered")

-In nutshell, it just wraps [dhtmlxGantt Standard](https://dhtmlx.com/docs/products/dhtmlxGantt).
+In nutshell, it just wraps [dhtmlxGantt](https://dhtmlx.com/docs/products/dhtmlxGantt).
-If your project is commercial, you have to purchase dhtmlxGantt PRO license and replace its installation code at *lib/plugins/yuriigantt/3rd/dhtmlxgantt*.
+To use dhtmlxGantt in non-GPL projects (and get Pro version of the product), please obtain Commercial/Enterprise or Ultimate license on their site https://dhtmlx.com/docs/products/dhtmlxGantt/#licensing or contact them at sales@dhtmlx.com
+Replace installation code at *lib/plugins/yuriigantt/3rd/dhtmlxgantt* with your dhtmlxGantt PRO.

+p.s.
+This plugin is shipped with dhtmlxGantt Standard v.6.3.5

 ## Installation